databike-io/pyfitparquet/README.md

 ### Installation and Build:

-The suggested build method is to simply install with ```pip``` and the necessary libs/modules will be built implicitly and installed into your conda environment.
-Please use [uninstall.sh](https://github.com/databike-io/pyfitparquet/blob/main/uninstall.sh) to remove all components (just using ```pip uninstall pyfitenv``` is not sufficient to removal all components).
-Upon install completion the **pyfitparquet** module will be accessible for import.
-Please see [SerializationTest.ipynb](https://github.com/databike-io/pyfitparquet/blob/main/notebooks/SerializationTest.ipynb) notebook for usage examples.
-Also installed in $CONDA_PREFIX/bin are two executables: **fitdecoder** (provided w/FitSDK [decoder.cpp](https://github.com/databike-io/pyfitparquet/blob/main/cpp/FitCppSDK_21.40.00/cpp/examples/decode.cpp)) and **fittransformer** ([fittransformer.cc](https://github.com/databike-io/pyfitparquet/blob/main/cpp/fittransformer.cc)), which print the contents of a FIT file to stdout, and perform transformation of FIT files to parquet, respectively.
+The suggested build method is to simply ```pip install```.
+The package will be built implicitly and installed into your conda environment.
+Upon completion the **pyfitparquet** module will be accessible for import.
+Please see [SerializationTest.ipynb](https://github.com/databike-io/pyfitparquet/blob/main/notebooks/SerializationTest.ipynb) for usage examples.
+Also installed in ```${CONDA_PREFIX}/bin``` are two C++ executables that can be run from the command-line: **fitdecoder** ([decoder.cpp](https://github.com/databike-io/pyfitparquet/blob/main/cpp/FitCppSDK_21.40.00/cpp/examples/decode.cpp) provided w/the FitSDK), which prints the contents of a FIT file to stdout, and **fittransformer** ([fittransformer.cc](https://github.com/databike-io/pyfitparquet/blob/main/cpp/fittransformer.cc)), which transforms a FIT file to parquet.
+Please use [uninstall.sh](https://github.com/databike-io/pyfitparquet/blob/main/uninstall.sh) if you want to remove the **pyfitparquet** package (just using ```pip uninstall pyfitenv``` is not sufficient to remove all components).
+Thus to install:

 ```
 $ git clone https://github.com/databike-io/pyfitparquet.git